 You must specify the data type.
 You can select discrete values or interpolated values.
-For point series and area series both options are available.
+For point series, area series and volume series both options are available.
 For line series only interpolated values is available.
 See also Table 5.1.

 If "discrete values" is selected for the data type, the values written in the data file are the cell-averaged values.